Same-day Filing

 How to Start an LLC

-To form an LLC, especially a single member LLC, you will need to meet requirements such as drafting an operating agreement.
+To form an LLC, especially a single-member LLC, you will need to meet requirements such as drafting an operating agreement.
 Additionally, you will need to pay all of Utah’s state fees including annual report fees and taxes.
 Though these fees and requirements can feel burdensome, we find the benefits of an LLC outweigh the costs.

 What is the Cost of an LLC?

-Like other entrepreneur ventures, the formation of an LLC needs funding to get the proverbial business ball rolling.
+Like other entrepreneurial ventures, the formation of an LLC needs funding to get the proverbial business ball rolling.
 LLC state filing fees range from as little as $40 to $500.
-In 2022, $132 is the average cost for filing a fee for an LLC in the U.S. Beside this fee, there are other expenses to be mindful of when creating your LLC.
+In 2022, $132 is the average cost for filing a fee for an LLC in the U.S. Besides this fee, there are other expenses to be mindful of when creating your LLC.
 Besides start-up costs, there are other recurring fees and expenses to submit to keep your LLC in good standing with the government.

 What are the Expenses and Fees of an LLC?

-Initial Start Up Fees
+Initial Start-Up Fees

 Initial Filing Fee: When forming your limited liability company, there is a one-time filing fee when you submit your Articles of Organization to the state.
-It is $70 to file an LLC in Utah.
+It is $54 to file an LLC in Utah.

 Business License Fees: Before operating your business, check to see what business licenses you will need to stay in compliance.
 Failure to have a business license for the products and services you offer could have serious repercussions.
 You could face heavy fines, or worse, your business could be shut down.
 The absolute worst scenario would be to illegally operate as an unlicensed business incurring a jail sentence as well as extra fines.
-A few examples of business licenses would be a seller’s permit, liquor license, basic business license, among others.
+A few examples of business licenses would be a seller’s permit, liquor license, and basic business license, among others.
 Coordinate with a professional when planning the permits your business requires.

-DBA Fee (optional): DBA stands for “doing business as” and what that means is that business can operate under a different name than their legal name known as a fictitious business name or a trade name.
+DBA Fee (optional): DBA stands for “doing business as” and what that means is that business can operate under a different name than its legal name known as a fictitious business name or a trade name.
 LLCs would want to do this to localize their marketing name while still utilizing the liability protection an LLC grants them.
 Total Cost can range from $10 to $200+.
 Utah’s fee is $22, and is still on the cheaper side for pricing as compared to the other states..

 Ongoing Fees